Divergence/docs/controllers.md

 ## Using a third party routing library
 Divergence in no way prevents you from using third-party routing libraries.
 Simply register the third party library in `project\Controllers\Main::handleRequest();`.

-### Built in controller classes for your conveniance
+### Built in controller classes for your convenience
 | Controller | Description |
 | --- | --- |
 | `RequestHandler` | A basic blank controller.
 See earlier section. |